 Table Notes 1 - 22 Explained

-The AeroForce technology found in these robots introduces the debris extractors and delivers an ideal balance of vacuum suction and debris extraction:
+The AeroForce technology found in these robots introduces the counter-rotating dual multi-surface tangle-free brushes (also known as debris extractors) and delivers an ideal balance of vacuum suction and debris extraction:

 Tangle free extractors grab and break down debris eliminating hair tangles and jams, and an airflow accelerator creates a sealed channel that concentrates the airflow, sucking in more debris.
 Thanks to the high efficiency vacuum, the air power is increased 5 times in these robots compared to the previous 600 and 700 series Roomba robots.

 Though all Roomba robots are designed to collect dirt and pet hair, only the 900 and 800 series robots are equipped with debris extractors and do it more efficiently and thoroughly than the previous 600 and 700 series robots.